KRFOSS/kali-docs/containers/kalilinux-lxc-images/index.md

 - **run Kali Linux within other Linux distributions**
 - **provide isolated environments for development or testing activities**

-**without the overhead of virtual machines.**
+**without the overhead of virtual machines**.
-**Docker is the preferred solution for applications whilst LXC/LXD are preferred for entire systems.**
+**Docker is the preferred solution for applications whilst LXC/LXD are preferred for entire systems**.

 Linux containers provide features like snapshots and freezing which comes in very handy when developing or testing software.